-KOH SEE YING Chief Financial Officer
+KOH SEE YING

+Chief Financial Officer

-Koh See Ying, a Malaysian, female, aged 30, is the Chief Financial Officer.
-She is a Member of the Association of Chartered Certified Accountants, United Kingdom and the Malaysian Institute of Accountants.
+Koh See Ying, a Malaysian, female, aged 31, is the Chief Financial Officer.
+She is a Fellow Member of the Association of Chartered Certified Accountants, United Kingdom and a Member of the Malaysian Institute of Accountants.